shehryarbajwa/Arcade-Game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+The game is initialized with a game board that displays 5 rows of images.
+The game play requires the player to cross the river

+We start off the project with creating a Hero function with multiple properties that start with its x and y coordinates.
+We render this image to the board to select the hero on the screen.
+Then we initialize properties that the player will use to move sideways and vertically.
+Once we have these properties, we then create a function to handle the keyboard input of the user.
+The player's directions are controlled by the keyboard entries.

+Then we utilize the Enemy function and create properties for the enemies.
+The properties include the x and y coordinates, the location where they will appear from and the relative speed of the enemies in their attempt to stop the user from reaching the river

+Once the river is reached successfuly without a collision with the enemies, a modal appears to congratulate the player and asks whether the user wants to attempt again or cancel.